terryyin/rubygem_digger/notebook/Paper.md

 ## Coding style matters, complexity matters

-The biggest finding of this research is not from complicated machine learning or mining the change history.
-From just averaging and the standard deviation we can see the well-maintained gems has one-fourth less coding style warnings.
-"Attractive things work better…" as explained by Norman (2005) in his Emotional Design, that this is not a myth but because we are all humans.
-In the end, there might be more emotional reasons that people give up maintaining the open source software they were once passionate about.
+The biggest finding is not from complicated machine learning or mining the change history.
+Using just averaging and the standard deviation, we can see the well-maintained gems have 25% less coding style warnings.
+"Attractive things work better…" as explained by Norman (2005) in his Emotional Design, is not a myth because we are all humans.
+In the end, there might be more emotional reasons explaining why people give up maintaining open source software they were once passionate about.

-Cyclomatic complexity reminds a very relevant static code analysis metrics when looking at abandoned and maintained software.
+Cyclomatic complexity remains a very relevant static code analysis metrics when looking at abandoned and maintained software.

 ## Automatically detected code smells matters, but the results need improvement

-We can see that the overall amount of code smells detected from the abandoned software is statistically higher than the well-maintained ones.
-However, none of the individual code smells has signification impact on the classification.
+We can see that the overall amount of code smells detected from the abandoned software is higher than the well-maintained ones.
+However, none of the individual code smells has significant impact on the classification.
-`TooManyStatements` has greater impact comparing to the others.
-But it's again rather about style than the code structure.
-I believe this doesn't make the concept of "code smells" less useful, but we can see that automatic code smell detection for dynamic-typing language like Ruby still need a lot of improvement.
+`TooManyStatements` has greater impact compared to the others.
+But it is again more about style than the code structure.
+I believe this doesn't make the concept of "code smells" less useful, but we can see that automatic code smell detection for dynamically typed languages like Ruby still need a lot of improvement.

 ## Machine learning can be used to predict abandonware, to some degree